Clearing Process for a Parent and a Young Person/Teen

 a lie not caught plants doubt about what they had been told about God; they now have

-proof that God doesn't strike one down for lying.
+proof that God (or the God-like parents) don't strike one down for lying.
 Subsequent lies

 become easier without such fear.
 What parents fail to mention is